[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 When a website visitor mentioned to me that he had once owned Birmingham and Crystal Palace in Super Striker, I knew there had to be a few more teams.
 What I wasn't expecting was another full series.
 The boxes from this final series of eight teams had the words "All Star" squeezed in (although note that it still isn't called Super Striker).
 The addition of Newcastle and Man Utd from the box set suggests that this was the series produced alongside the All Star set.
 However, when I bought my All Star set it was still the first series that was available in the shops (I bought Aston Villa and Everton, while my friend Chris had Liverpool and Man City).

-Apart from the Newcastle and Man Utd sides from the box set, the teams in this series are more difficult to identify.
+Apart from the Newcastle and Man Utd sides from the box set, the teams in this series are more difficult to identify, and may well be deliberately generic.
 This is not helped by the fact that the boxes for this final range do not have the team rosette on the front of the box.
 A quick thanks here to Des Williams for sending the picture of this lovely "Plymouth" all star team.

 This mystery is an excuse to have a look at the actual teams once again.
 What is interesting is that all these teams have badges, but none of these badges match the team they seem to represent.
 Did the official teams need licensing?

-Looking at the teams above from left to right, the first team seems to be based on Birmingham City, who were using a central white stripe in the late 1970s (but was this always with white shorts?)
+Looking at the teams above from left to right, the first team seems to be based on Birmingham City, who were using a central white stripe in the 1970s.
+In fact they wore blue shorts and white socks with it in 1975-76 (although it isn't their badge).
 The next one is pretty universal, but reminds me of Ipswich Town (riding high under Bobby Robson).
-The badge and trim seem to be identical to the Man Utd side in the box set.
-The yellow team has "Admiral Stripes" but the colours do not match anything except maybe Leeds away.
-The green/black team is like Subbuteo's team 78 suggesting Plymouth as an option.
-The red with chevons looks familiar.... the sort of kit that Middlesborough might have worn.
+The badge and trim are identical to the Man Utd side in the box set.
+The yellow team has "Admiral tramlines" but the colours do not match anything official that I know of.
+A number of teams wore yellow and blue away kits at the time, so this might cover a few of those.
+The green/black team is like Subbuteo's team 78 suggesting Plymouth as a good option.
+The red with chevons looks familiar.... the sort of kit that Middlesbrough might have worn (but didn't).
 But the badge says Spfc (S for Striker?).
 The final team seems a simple copy of Crystal Palace but even this is odd.
 If you compare it to the Subbuteo version, the stripes are on the wrong diagonal.

 Junior Striker.